shineyzeina/product-csv/README.md

 # product-csv

+## Introduction
+This exercise is to read one csv file of products and create two csv files as results.
+The first one is the average for each product per order.
+The second one is the brand for each item.

 ## Sample test
  Under directory samples, add as many csv files as you wish then run main.
  Results should be obtained under output folder.